Circlejerking?

 Would You Leave the Fandom if Your Partner Told You To?

-Posted a week agoYou've got into a new relationship, you truly and absolutely love your new partner both emotionally, and perhaps even sexually.
+Posted 2 months agoYou've got into a new relationship, you truly and absolutely love your new partner both emotionally, and perhaps even sexually.

 But a condition they set in advancing this relationship is that you must completely stop being part of the fandom, and even giving up all the art you've acquired (and your OCs).